Garden Spot High School: Boys' football

 The 2008 football team reached the District 3 semi-finals.
 The previous team to make it past the first round was the 2004 squad.
+The 2023 football team reached the second playoffs.

 Boys' soccer

 The 2002 Lancaster Lebanon League Section 2 soccer team won 14–0, and are the only undefeated soccer team in the school's history.

 The 1967 soccer team was 12–1–3, winning the League Championship, the PIAA District 3 Championship and the Inter-District 1–3 Championship (over Ridley Twp.
 2–1).
 There was no state tournament during this era.

 School changes

 Block scheduling

 GSHS decided to shift to block scheduling beginning in the 2008–2009 school year.

 Renovations

 GSHS underwent major renovations in 2010 and 2011.
 Changes were made to the science wing, family consumer science classrooms (middle and high school), art and visual arts classrooms, cafeteria, performing arts rooms (band, orchestra and chorus), auditorium, library, staircases, health room, and administration and guidance offices (middle and high school).
 Renovations were also made to the middle school, high school and main entrances.
 The middle school (the side towards Tower Road) was renovated along with the courtyards in the high school.
 Outdoors, new bleachers and scoreboard were added, along with a concession stand and restrooms.